bmurrtech/0-100-days-cloud-engineer/README.md

 3A6ha7b
 - Breadboard solderless jumper wires: https://amzn.to/
 3UHCmYO

+# Day 17

+  - I was extended an offer to an entry IT Tech job on the southeast coast.
+    - At the time of the offer, I have absolutely 0 professional IT job exprience, 0 certifications, 0 IT schooling/degrees.
+    - This IT company was looking **less** for someone with skills and **more** for someone with ethics, character, and proven problem-solving skills (key trait).
+    - Moral of the story, 1. get your own webdomain and personal email 2. do home projects to demonstrate your ability to trouble-shoot (i.e. create a hypervisor and VM homelab setup) 3. level up your skills through guided labs, online courses, and free youtube videos
+  - Entry IT Job Specs:
+    - Starting Salary: $42K (after 90 days $45K)
+    - 9% annual salary raise + quarterly evaluation for increase pay
+    - Full medical benefits
+    - Holiday pay, PTO, volunteer time
+    - 401k 4% matching + many other perks

 ## Create Peer to Peer Network Connection (Windows PC to Windows PC)